Garry Shandling: Stand-up comedy

 Shandling said that he became a stand-up comedian because of an incident that happened one day at a story meeting for Three's Company, in which one of the show's producers complained about a line of dialogue and said, "Well, Chrissy wouldn't say that."
-He recalled, "I just locked.
+He recalled, "I just looked.
 I said, 'I don't think I can do this.'
 And I stopped right there and went on to perform."

-In 1978, Shandling performed his first stand-up routine at the Comedy Store in Los Angeles.
+In 1978, Shandling performed his first stand-up routine at The Comedy Store.
 A year later, he was one of the few performers to cross the picket line when a group of comedians organized a boycott against the Comedy Store, protesting owner Mitzi Shore's policy of not paying comedians to perform.
 According to William Knoedelseder, Shandling "was the scion of a family with decidedly antiunion views.
 He had not shared the struggling comic experience.
 He was a successful sitcom writer trying to break into stand-up, and prior to the strike, Shore had refused to put him in the regular lineup because she didn't think he was good enough.
 Of course, that changed the minute he crossed the picket line."

 Shandling's onstage persona was an anxiety-ridden, nervous, uptight, conservative man on the verge of a breakdown.
 After a couple of years on the road, he was booked by a talent scout from The Tonight Show Starring Johnny Carson to appear as a guest in 1981.
 Shandling substituted for Carson on a regular basis until 1987, when he left to focus on his cable show, leaving Jay Leno as permanent guest host and Carson's eventual successor.

 In 1984, Shandling performed his first stand-up special, Garry Shandling: Alone in Vegas for Showtime, followed by a second televised special in 1986, The Garry Shandling Show: 25th Anniversary Special, also for Showtime.
 In 1991, a third special, Garry Shandling: Stand-Up, was part of the HBO Comedy Hour.